-- 1.1 This document is an update to reflect the current Covid-19 pandemic, and takes into account revised government guidance on public consultation published on the 13th May 2020. an amendment to the Statement of Community Involvement (SCI) September 2013.
-It is the 5th iteration of the SCI.
-This guidance has since been extended until the 31st December 2021. - 1.2 The first SCI was adopted by the Council in July 2006, following a public consultation and review by an independent Planning Inspector.
-In September 2009, a supplement was approved due to the Council introducing preapplication charging.
+- 1.1 This document is an amendment to the Statement of Community Involvement (SCI) September 2021.
+It is the 7th iteration of the SCI. - 1.2 The first SCI was adopted by the Council in July 2006, following a public consultation and review by an independent Planning Inspector.
+In September 2009, a supplement was approved due to the Council introducing pre-application charging.
 A further minor amendment was approved by the Local Development Framework (LDF) Panel in April 2010.
-Further amendments were made in 2013 reflected changes in legislation, governance and technological change. - 1.3 A need to review the SCI has arisen due to recent changes in new legislation (The Coronavirus Act 2020) and updated planning guidance which requires a review of the SCI to ensure plan making can continue..
-The Town and Country Planning (Local Planning) (England) (Amendment) Regulations 2017 amended section 10A to include a duty on Local Planning Authorities (LPAs) to review their SCIs every five years.
-Additionally, the Neighbourhood Planning Act 2017 has introduced a requirement on LPAs to include within their SCIs their policies for giving advice or assistance on making and modifying neighbourhood development plans and on making neighbourhood development orders. - 1.4 An SCI must be subject to public consultation however since 2011, SCIs do not need independent examination.
+Further amendments were made in 2013 and 2021 to reflect changes in legislation, governance and technological change. - 1.3 The Town and Country Planning (Local Planning) (England) (Amendment) Regulations 2017 amended section 10A to include a duty on Local Planning Authorities (LPAs) to review their SCIs every five years.
+Additionally, the Neighbourhood Planning Act 2017 has introduced a requirement on LPAs to include within their SCIs their policies for giving advice or assistance on making and modifying neighbourhood development plans and on making neighbourhood development orders. - 1.4 An SCI could be subject to public consultation but there is no requirement in legislation to do so.
+Since 2011, SCIs do not need independent examination.

-2 Consultation on draft revision of 6th iteration of the SCI
+Consultation on draft revision of 7th iteration of the SCI

-2.1 This SCI was published for a six week public consultation using methods from both the previous SCI and any additional methods set out in this document.
+1.5 This SCI was published for a six week public consultation using methods from both the previous SCI and any additional methods set out in this document.
 An equalities impact assessment accompanies the SCI to ensure that the needs of people in respect of age, disability, gender, pregnancy & maternity, race, religion or sexual orientation are taken into account.
-No public consultation has taken place for this version of the SCI, as the changes proposed are temporary until 31st December 2021.
-After that date the SCI will revert to its previous form with the exception of factual or regulatory updates.

-3 Introduction
+2 Introduction

-3.1 The Planning and Compulsory Purchase Act (2004) changed the planning system in England by including a requirement for Local Planning Authorities (LPAs) to produce a Statement showing how communities and stakeholders will be consulted.
+2.1 The Planning and Compulsory Purchase Act (2004) changed the planning system in England by including a requirement for Local Planning Authorities (LPAs) to produce a Statement showing how communities and stakeholders will be consulted.
 The Localism Act 2011 places engaging with local communities to shape the places where they want to live, work and play at the heart of the planning system.

-What is an SCI?
+3 What is an SCI?

-- 3.2 The Statement of Community Involvement (SCI) sets out how and when the LPA will involve local communities in the planning system, together with a description of the consultation methods to be used for each planning activity such as site notices, social media, online workshops and other methods.
-This includes community engagement in both policy and development management aspects of the planning system; The Local Plan, neighbourhood and other planning policy documents which sets out the planning policies to guide new development in the District and consultation on planning applications. - 3.3 The National Planning Policy Framework (NPPF) (recently updated in February 2019) provides the framework for local communities and the local authorities to prepare local and neighbourhood plans that reflect their visions and aspirations through the Local Plan process.
+- 3.1 The Statement of Community Involvement (SCI) sets out how and when the LPA will involve local communities in the planning system, together with a description of the consultation methods to be used for each planning activity such as site notices, social media, online workshops and other methods.
+This includes community engagement in both policy and development management aspects of the planning system; The Local Plan, neighbourhood and other planning policy documents which sets out the planning policies to guide new development in the District and consultation on planning applications. - 3.2 The National Planning Policy Framework (NPPF) (last updated in December 2023) provides the framework for local communities and the local authorities to prepare local and neighbourhood plans that reflect their visions and aspirations through the Local Plan process.
 The NPPF recognises that early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential.

-Paragraph 12-017 of the NPPG (last revised 2014) states: - "LPAs [are required] to produce a Statement of Community Involvement, which should explain how they will engage local communities and other interested parties in producing their Local Plan and determining planning applications.
-The Statement of Community Involvement should be published on the local planning authority's website." - 3.4 The key stages for preparing the Local Plan and Development Plan Documents (DPD) are set out in Town and Country Planning (Local Planning) (England) Regulations 2012.
-In summary these are set out below:
+Paragraph 071 of the NPPG (last revised 2019) states: